Canon EOS 77D Review – A more affordable body we put to the test

-The Canon EOS 77D (9000D in Japan) is a lightweight DSLR camera with an APS-C sensor that has 24 megapixels and boasts an outstanding Dual Pixel Autofocus, as well as superb external controls and connection through WiFi and Bluetooth.
+The Canon EOS 77D (9000D in Japan) is a lightweight DSLR camera with an APS-C sensor of 24 megapixels.
+It boasts an outstanding Dual Pixel Autofocus as superb external controls and connection through WiFi and Bluetooth.
 It is possible to think of it as the successor of the Rebel T6s, and if the name doesn’t make it evident, the specs and feature enhancements over its lower-end Rebel sister should.
 It is placed in the middle ground between the EOS 80D and the Rebel T7i.

 Key Specs